 liaise with the Active Meter supplier to include that SMETS1 Installation in a subsequent Migration Week.

+When the Migration of a SMETS1 Installation comprising Active and Dormant Meters fail, the Responsible Supplier(s) will be informed of the SMETS1 Installations that failed the Migration and the relevant failed migration process step as per the error handling process defined in this document.

 Additional Error Codes

-Requesting Party Error Codes
+Requesting Party Reason Codes

 The TMAD details the checks and processing which are undertaken by the following DCC systems: